Ze-Ro0o/Arithmetic-Logic-Shift-Unit/README.md

 ### Project Description

-Structural Implementation for the ALU in Computer Architecture.
+Structural Verilog Implementation for the ALU in Computer Architecture.
 The ALU does the following operations:
 * Adding two 4-bit numbers.
 * Subtracting two 4-bit numbers.